jaswindersingh2/SPOT-RNA/README.md

 [3]  VARNA: Interactive drawing and editing of the RNA secondary structure Kévin Darty, Alain Denise and Yann Ponty Bioinformatics, pp. 1974-1975, Vol. 25, no. 15, 2009

-If you use this code for your research please cite the following papers:
-====
-Singh, J., Hanson, J., Paliwal, and Zhou, Y., 2019.
-RNA Secondary Structure Prediction using an Ensemble of Two-dimensional Recurrent and Residual Convolutional Neural Networks and Transfer Learning (Under Review).

 Licence
 ====